KillReal/MediaCloud/devnotes.md

 - Show first uploaded image on uploade page
 - Fix autotagging task stuck when service doesn't respond
 - Fix statistic recalculation when only 1 day recorded
+- Add logging to JoyTag AI server

+DONE:
+- Upgraged .NET from 6.0 to 8.0

 # Changelog